From Statistics Explained

 Total waste generation

-In 2010, the total generation of waste from economic activities and households in the EU-27 amounted to 2 570 million tonnes; this was slightly higher than in 2008 but lower than in 2004 and 2006; the relatively low figures for 2008 and 2010 may, at least in part, reflect the downturn in economic activity as a result of the financial and economic crisis.
-Among the waste generated in the EU-27 in 2010, some 94.5 million tonnes (3.7 % of the total) were classified as hazardous waste.
-As such, inhabitants in the EU-27 generated on average about 5.1 tonnes of waste each, of which 188 kg were hazardous waste.
+In 2010, the total generation of waste from economic activities and households in the EU-28 amounted to 2 506 million tonnes; this was slightly higher than in 2008 but lower than in 2004 and 2006; the relatively low figures for 2008 and 2010 may, at least in part, reflect the downturn in economic activity as a result of the financial and economic crisis.
+Among the waste generated in the EU-28 in 2010, some 101.4 million tonnes (4.0 % of the total) were classified as hazardous waste.
+This was equivalent to an average of about 5.0 tonnes of waste for each inhabitant in the EU-28, of which 201 kg were hazardous waste.

 Some of the large variations between countries may be linked to the differences in economic structures.
 For example, the high level of waste generated in Bulgaria, Finland, Estonia, Sweden and Romania was strongly influenced by large quantities of mineral wastes from mining and quarrying activities, whereas in Luxembourg, mineral waste from construction was largely responsible for the high amount of waste generated.

-The 912 million tonnes of non-mineral waste generated in the EU-27 in 2010 represented 35.5 % of the total waste generated; this figure was nearly the same as in 2008 and about 39 million tonnes less than in 2004 and 2006.
-When expressed in relation to the population, inhabitants in the EU-27 generated, on average, 1 817 kg of non-mineral waste each in 2010 (see Figure 2).
-Across the EU Member States, non-mineral waste generation ranged from an average of 613 kg per inhabitant in Latvia to 8.6 tonnes per inhabitant in Estonia (composed largely of hazardous combustion waste and hazardous chemical deposits and residues from the refining and incineration of oil shale).
+The 927 million tonnes of waste generated excluding major mineral wastes in the EU-27 in 2010 represented 37.0 % of the total waste generated.
+The level of waste generated excluding major mineral wastes was 2.9 % lower in 2010 than in 2004.
+When expressed in relation to the population, each inhabitant in the EU-27 generated, on average, 1.8 tonnes of waste excluding major mineral wastes in 2010 (see Figure 3).
+Across the EU Member States, waste generation excluding major mineral wastes ranged from an average of 588 kg per inhabitant in Latvia to 8.6 tonnes per inhabitant in Estonia (composed largely of hazardous combustion waste and hazardous chemical deposits and residues from the refining and incineration of oil shale).

-Figure 3 shows the origin and development of non-mineral waste broken down by economic activity.
-In 2010, manufacturing (NACE Section C), waste and water management (NACE Section E and NACE Class 46.77) and households each contributed similar shares (between 197 million tonnes and 214 million tonnes) to the generation of non-mineral waste.
-Non-mineral waste from manufacturing has been steadily decreasing since 2004, down overall by 20.5 % between 2004 and 2010.
-By contrast, waste generation from the waste and water management sector saw rapid growth, rising by 59.4 % over the same period.
-After a slight increase from 2004 until 2008, the quantity of waste generated by households was unchanged in 2010.
+Figure 4 shows the origin and development of waste generation excluding major mineral waste analysed by economic activity.
+In 2010, manufacturing (NACE Section C) and households each contributed similar shares (216 million tonnes and 212 million tonnes respectively) to the generation of waste excluding major mineral wastes.
+Excluding major mineral waste, waste generation from manufacturing decreased steadily from 2004 onwards, down 19.8 % overall by 2010.
+By contrast, waste generation from the waste and water management sector (NACE Section E and Class 46.77) saw rapid growth, rising by 44.5 % over the same period.
+The quantity of waste generated by households increased slightly between 2004 and 2010.

 Hazardous waste generation

-Figure 4 shows the amount of hazardous waste that was generated per inhabitant during the period from 2004 to 2010; note that the figures include all hazardous waste categories, including minerals.
-The high figures for Estonia (6.7 tonnes per inhabitant), as noted above, may be largely attributed to oil shale, and those for Bulgaria (1.8 tonnes per inhabitant) to the mining of copper ores.
-Aside from these specific cases, the generation of hazardous waste in the EU Member States ranged in 2010 from 22 kg per inhabitant in Greece to 747 kg per inhabitant in Luxembourg.
+Figure 4 shows the amount of hazardous waste that was generated per inhabitant in 2004 and 2010; note that the figures include all hazardous waste categories, including minerals.
+The high figures for Estonia (6.7 tonnes per inhabitant), as noted above, may be largely attributed to oil shale, and those for Bulgaria (1.8 tonnes per inhabitant) to the mining of copper ores; the high figures for Serbia (1.6 tonnes per inhabitant) are also related to mining and quarrying.
+Aside from these specific cases, the generation of hazardous waste across the EU Member States and non-member countries shown in Figure 4 ranged in 2010 from as low as 16 kg per inhabitant in Croatia and 26 kg per inhabitant in Greece to as high as 477 kg per inhabitant in Finland and 747 kg per inhabitant in Luxembourg.

-In 2010, some 2 366 million tonnes of waste was treated in the EU-27; this includes the treatment of waste that was imported into the EU.
-Table 2 presents more information in relation to the types of waste treatment operation that were employed, while Table 3 provides the same information for the treatment of hazardous waste.
-Almost half (48.2 %) of the waste treated within the EU-27 in 2010 was subject to disposal operations other than waste incineration (this was predominantly landfills, but also included mining waste disposed in and around mining sites and waste discharges into water bodies).
-A further 46.3 % of the waste treated in the EU-27 in 2010 was sent to recovery operations (other than energy recovery).
-The remaining 5.4 % of the waste treated in the EU-27 in 2010 was sent for incineration (with or without energy recovery).
+In 2010, some 2 339 million tonnes of waste were treated in the EU-28; this includes the treatment of waste that was imported into the EU.
+Table 3 presents more information in relation to the types of waste treatment operation that were employed.
+Almost half (45.4 %) of the waste treated in the EU-28 in 2010 was subject to disposal operations other than waste incineration; this was predominantly landfills, but also included mining waste disposed in and around mining sites and waste discharges into water bodies.
+A further 49.0 % of the waste treated in the EU-28 in 2010 was sent to recovery operations (other than energy recovery).
+The remaining 5.6 % of the treated waste was sent for incineration (with and without energy recovery — 3.8 % and 1.8 % respectively).

-Figure 5 shows the development of waste treatment by the main treatment categories in the period from 2004 to 2010.
+Figure 6 shows the development of waste treatment in the EU-27 for each main treatment category in the 2004–10 period.
 Waste disposal saw a steady decrease in the volume of waste treated from 2004 to 2008.
 However, in 2010 this situation was reversed, largely as a result of higher levels of waste treatment for mining and quarrying activities and for the disposal of the respective material in a few countries (Romania, Sweden and Finland).
-In spite of this rebound the share of disposal in total waste treatment fell from 54.0 % in 2004 to 48.2 % in 2010.
-The quantity of waste recovered (excluding energy recovery) steadily grew from 893 million tonnes in 2004 to 1 096 million tonnes in 2010, although the rate of increase was slower between 2008 and 2010.
-As a result, the share of recovery in total waste treatment rose from 41.1 % in 2004 to 46.3 % in 2010.
-An analysis of the latest data for 2010 shows that 193 million tonnes of waste recovery was used for backfilling (in other words, used in excavated areas for the purpose of slope reclamation or safety or for engineering purposes in landscaping).
-Waste incineration and energy recovery increased by 19.6 % from 108 million tonnes in 2004 to 129 million tonnes in 2008 and was unchanged in 2010.
+In spite of this rebound the share of disposal in total waste treatment fell from 54.0 % in 2004 to 45.4 % in 2010.
+The quantity of waste recovered (excluding energy recovery) steadily grew from 889.4 million tonnes in 2004 to 1 144.7 million tonnes in 2010.
+As a result, the share of recovery in total waste treatment rose from 41.0 % in 2004 to 49.0 % in 2010.
+An analysis of the latest data for 2010 shows that 243.7 million tonnes of waste recovery was used for backfilling, in other words, used in excavated areas for the purpose of slope reclamation or safety or for engineering purposes in landscaping.
+Waste incineration and energy recovery increased from 108.0 million tonnes in 2004 to 129.6 million tonnes in 2008 and 131.8 million tonnes in 2010, an overall increase of 22.1 %.

-For the treatment of hazardous waste, the share of waste disposal amounted in 2010 to 47.7 % of the EU-27 total, and therefore accounted for a share of total hazardous waste treatment that was in line with the corresponding share for all waste.
-Some 9.8 million tonnes (or 13.2 % of all hazardous waste) was incinerated or used for energy recovery, and 29.1 million tonnes (or 39.2 %) was recovered.
+For the treatment of hazardous waste, the share of waste disposal amounted in 2010 to 42.8 % of the EU-27 total, and therefore accounted for a share of total hazardous waste treatment that was slightly lower than the share for all waste.
+Table 4 shows that some 9.8 million tonnes (or 11.7 % of all hazardous waste) was incinerated or used for energy recovery, and 38.2 million tonnes (or 45.5 %) was recovered.

 Data sources and availability